Best Health Insurance for Seniors and Retirees (2026)

 Best short-term coverage for seniors and retirees: Everest

-Everest is the best overall company for short-term health insurance plans.
+Everest is the best overall company for short-term health insurance plans because it has better coverage than most temporary options.

 Want more options?
 Check out all the top picks for the best short-term health insurance plans.